 3.)
 Announce your discounts on social media

-If you have a social media presence at all, use it.
-You can bet the hashtags #BlackFriday and #CyberMonday will be trending on Twitter on their respective days, so to get in front of people following those, use them in your tweets.
-For Facebook, pictures always do better in getting engagement from fans over a regular status update, so use your design skills to come up with something descriptive and shareable to display.
+We’ve talked about the importance of social media a lot this last year.
+Black Friday & Cyber Monday are vital days to shore up your social media presence.
+You can bet the hashtags #BlackFriday and #CyberMonday will be trending on Twitter on their respective days, so to get in front of people following those and use them in your tweets.
+For Facebook, pictures and especially short videos (even going live) always do better in getting engagement from fans over a regular status update, so use your design skills to come up with something descriptive and shareable to display.
 If nothing else, use a really good, interesting picture of one of your most popular items.

 4.)
 Get your shipping boxes now (& get extra)